New Scoops owner has a passion for customer service

 Kat also started an online order service with the Bite Squad for shut-ins (www.bitequad.com).
 Call Scoops for details, 941-408-0321.

 The next party will be Sept.
-20, an Area 51 rave party for teens from 9-11 p.m., complete with alien décor.
+20, an Area 51 rave party for teens from 9 p.m. to 11 p.m., complete with alien décor.

 “It’s an honor for me to be here and be part of people’s happiness and sadness and their every day,” she said.
 “It’s like teaching but without writing lesson plans.”